 Eric Garner was out on bail when he was killed for among other things selling loosies.
 People who pushs for laws for whatever purpose should keep this in mind:

-4) If you don’t agree to obey the laws, or fund them, you will be locked up, or killed if you resist.
+1) Government is force.2) Government writes the laws.3) Government uses force to ensure compliance with all of its laws, including the bad ones.4) If you don’t agree to obey the laws, or fund them, you will be locked up, or killed if you resist.

 If you do not want someone to die because of a lae do not support the people who would pass such a law.
 Yale Professor: Every Law Has a Death Penalty Well, take the case of Michael Brown.